Tools may refer to any of the following:

 The following list of tools is in order of importance, according to our opinion.
 Ideally, any technician that goes onsite to repair or troubleshoot computers should have most if not all, of the below tools.
 However, most situations do not require all of these tools at the same time, so we have broken the list into sections to help identify the tools you need for each job.

 Must-have computer tools

-- ESD strap or other ESD protection device
+- ESD strap or another ESD protection device.

 Computer hardware replacement and repair tools

 - Precision screwdriver set.

 - Extra parts (e.g., power cable, network cable, keyboard, and mouse).